 These online support groups are moderated by MHA staff.
 Inspire’s platform shares your email address with MHA if you decide to join.

 You sign up with a username and, you’re free to chat with others in the forum specific to those with bipolar disorder.

 They don’t have chapters in every state and one user review on Facebook says they wished they had a chapter in their area.

 But overall, users say MHA is a supportive organization that contains the latest information and trends in the mental health system.

 What is the purpose of a bipolar support group?

-Coping with a mental health condition can feel isolating, and, sometimes, friends and family members can have a hard time understanding.
+Coping with a mental health condition can feel isolating, and sometimes, friends and family members may have a hard time understanding.